Ph.D., Biostatistics, Harvard University, 2009

 Prior to joining the Hutch, I was an Assistant Professor in the Department of Biostatistics at the UNC Gillings School of Public Health, The University of North Carolina at Chapel Hill.
 Before that, I earned my Ph.D. in Biostatistics from Harvard University with a focus in Computational Molecular Biology working with Xihong Lin and was also co-advised by Tianxi Cai.
 In 2004, I graduated from Stanford University and took my B.S. in Mathematical and Computational Science.

 Once upon a time, I had spare time and enjoyed practicing Wushu, a Chinese martial art/sport, as a member of the Stanford Wushu Team.
 I'm also a black belt in the style of Cuong Nhu.
-But these days, I spend most of my time either doing statistics, playing with my offspring, or contemplating how to take over the world.
+But these days, I spend most of my time either doing statistics or playing with my offspring while contemplating how to take over the world.